salimandre/Power-consumption-forecasting/README.md

   <img src="img/eda/eda_exam-10-1.jpg" width="310" />
 </p>

 On **boxplots** we notice that for power consumption most of the measures on a day have low variance.
 Measures near 8 am and 5 pm have high variance though.
 It could be expected since it is when the people leave and go back home.
+In the contrary in the case of temperature we notice high variance for each measure of the day.
+Indeed temperature cannot be explained only by trend and seasonality.

 ## Baseline models